-Patients have a number of treatment options available depending on their needs.
-Your physiotherapist helps you determine the right treatment plan to give you lasting results and prevent secondary issues related to scoliosis.
+Patients have a number of treatment options available depending on their needs, including physiotherapy.
+Your physiotherapist will help you determine the right treatment plan to give you lasting results and prevent secondary issues related to scoliosis.

 Bracing treatments involve the use of a brace to reduce increases in the spinal curvatures.
 If the spine hasn’t fully developed, bracing can be an effective way to prevent unwanted changes.

 Teenagers and young adults are typically the ideal candidates for the use of bracing.
 It’s also effective in cases that have minimal degrees of curvature but have undergone an increase of more than 5 degrees in a 6-month period.

 Braces must be worn throughout the day to provide the desired results, and they must be correctly fitted to each individual.

 Surgery is used in scoliosis cases that involve spinal curves greater than 50 degrees.
 It’s only recommended in cases where the patient’s quality of life is significantly affected.

 The use of surgery depends on factors that include the severity of misalignment, pain symptoms, development stage, and the region of the spine that’s affected.